xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_dnt.md

 6.2.1   Create new developer tools "parent" and feature plugins.
 Use the `org.xtuml.bp.mctools[.parent]` as a guide.
 6.2.1.1  Make the `bp.internal.tools` plug-in a child of the new feature.
-6.2.1.2  Adjust the Developer product to include the new parent plug-in, but do not include it in the Modeler product.
+6.2.1.2  Adjust the Developer product to include the new feature plug-in, but do not include it in the Modeler product.
 6.2.1.3  Add the new parent to the `org.xtuml.bp.releng.parent/pom.xml`.
 6.2.1.4  Remove the internal.tools plugin from `org.xtuml.bp.pkg-feature/feature.xml`